 The Board of Directors will make a proposal for the profit distribution.
 As a rule, part of the profit will be used for reserves and the other part will be paid out as dividend.
 The intention of the Board of Directors is to have a stable dividend distribution per Depository Receipt.
-During the financial year 2007, 2008 and 2009 the dividend paid out per Depository Receipt was respectively EUR 1.80, EUR 1.95 and EUR 1,95.
-Pursuant to Article 17, Paragraph 5 of the articles of association and Article 3, Paragraph 9 of the Administration Conditions, it is possible to make dividends available in cash or in whole or in part in the form of Shares and for the Depository Receipt Holder in the form of Depository Receipts.
+During the financial years 2008, 2009 and 2010 the dividend paid out per Depository Receipt was EUR 1,95.
+Pursuant to Article 16, Paragraph 5 of the articles of association and Article 3, Paragraph 3 of the Administration Conditions, it is possible to make dividends available in cash or in whole or in part in the form of Shares and for the Depository Receipt Holder in the form of Depository Receipts.
+All dividend payments are of a non-cumulative nature.